SNiewierra/exclusiveblue/README.md

 ####1.
 What is exclusiveblue

-Exclusivblue is what iCloud should do, an second authentification security system controled by SMS.
+Exclusivblue is an second authentification security system controled by SMS.

 Exclusiveblue is a simple web application, where the administrator can control, who can log in and who can't.
 This might be usefull if you want to build a private site with photos were you can allow your friends to see them, or a textupload where only people you want, can see it.